Encyclopedia … the photonics community’s trusted resource!

 2021-06-21

 Based on the definition of the instantaneous frequency in the first equation.
-To be more accurate, should the first sentence be something like this: The term frequency noise refers to random fluctuations of the frequency (or the instantaneous frequency) of an oscillating signal?
-Because the instantaneous frequency inherently includes the fluctuations of the frequency per definition.
+To be more accurate, should the first sentence be something like this: The term frequency noise refers to random fluctuations in the frequency (or the instantaneous frequency) of an oscillating signal?
+Because the instantaneous frequency inherently includes the fluctuations in the frequency per definition.

 The author's answer: